 EMOTIONALLY FOCUSED THERAPY (EFT)

-Dr. John Gottman (University of Washington) and his team at The Gottman Institute have scientifically researched nearly 4,000 couples over four decades, looking for the secrets to happy relationships and marriages.
-His findings are distilled in the Institute's courses: The Seven Principles for Making Marriage Work, which identifies the six destructive patterns that lead to relationship demise, and the seven principles behind the happy marriages of "master couples," and Bringing Baby Home, which applies the same principles, plus additional material, to the changed dynamics affected by the inclusion of children in the marriage.
-In addition to leading the above seminars, I apply Gottman Method Couples Therapy, when working with couples.
+Dr. John Gottman (University of Washington) and his team at The Gottman Institute have scientifically studied over 4,000 couples during the course of four decades, looking for recurrent factors in happy relationships and marriages.
+His findings are distilled in the Institute's courses: The Seven Principles for Making Marriage Work (which identifies the six destructive patterns that lead to relationship demise, and the seven principles behind the happy marriages of "master couples") and Bringing Baby Home (which applies explains same principles, along with added information on how becoming parents affects a marriage).
+In addition to leading the above seminars, I apply Gottman Method Couples Therapy, based on the same research, to my work with couples.

-Eye Movement Desensitization and Reprocessing (EMDR) is a therapy that can be incorporated alongside other treatment modalities to process memories that, when triggered, bring disturbance and unwanted responses.
-Originally proven effective with victims of post traumatic stress disorder (PTSD), the technique has also developed for usage with panic attacks, complicated grief, abuse, neglect, flashbacks, phobias, performance anxiety, and other conditions.
-EMDR works through "bilateral stimulation" of the brain.
-That is, the left and right hemispheres of the brain are stimulated though non-electric, non-invasive physical movement (originally eye movement), while the patient is guided to focus on unprocessed or maladaptivley processed memories related to unwanted thoughts and reactions.
-Successful treatment results in less disturbance of the body, mind, and emotions, and a more adaptive way of responding to triggers.
+Eye Movement Desensitization and Reprocessing (EMDR) is a therapy that targets past experiences that become triggered during normal day-to-day living, resulting in disproportionate disturbance and unwanted responses.
+Used effectively with victims of post traumatic stress disorder (PTSD), the technique has also proven effective with low self-esteem, panic attacks, complicated grief, abuse, flashbacks, phobias, performance anxiety, as well as other conditions.
+EMDR therapy depends upon "bilateral stimulation" of the brain.
+Through non-electric, non-invasive stimulation of the left and right hemispheres of the brain through eye movement, and/or auditory and/or tactile stimulation, subjects focus on the full neuronetwork of unprocessed or maladaptivley processed experiences and memories that are the root(s) of unwanted thoughts and reactions.
+Successful treatment results in less disturbance of the body, mind, and emotions, and a more adaptive responses to triggers.

 Prepare/Enrich is an online customized couple assessment tool, developed by Dr. David Olson, that identifies a couple's similarities, differences, strengths, and areas for growth.
 It is one of the most widely used inventories for to assist couples and counselors in premarital and marital counseling.
 The results highlight how the two are alike, how they differ, where they have the same or different perspectives, and what (at the time of the assessment) are their relational strengths and growth areas.
 The results help to tailor and focus the couple's sessions.